i-shubham-tech/Interview-preperation/Node-JS.md

 A REST API is a way for the client and server to communicate using standard HTTP methods (GET, POST, PUT, DELETE), where each resource is identified by a URL
 Enable
--simple
+- simple
--stateless
+- stateless
--structured data exchange
+- structured data exchange

 ### ⚙️ CRUD Operations with HTTP Methods